History of the CO-OP Approach

 Parents and significant other involvement is an important component in skill acquisition and generalization and transfer.
 The therapist should provide education to parents/significant others about CO-OP and its underlying principles.
 Parents and significant others are encouraged to participate in goal setting and attend at least three sessions to observe how CO-OP is carried out.Key Feature 7: Intervention format

-While CO-OP’s intervention format has undergone some alterations to best meet the needs of certain populations or delivery methods, the overall structure remains the same:Pre Intervention | Three goals are established and baseline performance on goals is evaluated. |
+While CO-OP’s intervention format can undergo some alterations to best meet the needs of certain populations or delivery methods, the overall structure remains the same:Pre Intervention | Three goals are established and baseline performance on goals is evaluated. |

 Intervention | In the first session, the global cognitive strategy (Goal-Plan-Do-Check) is taught.
-In subsequent sessions, the global strategy is used together with DPA and guided discovery to help the client discover domain-specific strategies to overcome performance issues and acquire skills.
-In “traditional” CO-OP, there are 10 one-on-one intervention sessions approximately 45-60 minutes; adaptations have included more or less sessions, group delivery, and telehealth delivery. |
+In subsequent sessions, the global strategy is used together with DPA, guided discovery, and enabling principles to help the client discover domain-specific strategies to overcome performance issues and acquire skills.
+In “traditional” CO-OP, there are 10 one-on-one intervention sessions of approximately 45-60 minutes; adaptations have included more or less sessions, group delivery, and telehealth delivery. |

 Post Intervention | Re-evaluate performance on the three goals. |